NYPL/scsb-export/README.md

 - Install node + npm (**requires node 5.x due to an old libxmljs dependency**)
 - `git clone https://github.com/NYPL/scsb-export.git`
 - `npm install`
-- run mrc2scsb.js with the parameters --marc for the MARC file and --barcode for the barcode
+- run mrc2scsb.js with the parameters --marc for the MARC file and --barcode for the barcode file and --dupecheck to the path of the temporary dupe check file

 For example if I wanted to run it on one of the test files I would execute:

 ```
-node mrc2scsb.js --marc "test/test_multiple_callnumbers.mrc" --barcode "test/barcode.test.txt"
+node mrc2scsb.js --marc "test/test_multiple_callnumbers.mrc" --barcode "test/barcode.test.txt"  --dupecheck "test/temp_dupecheck.txt"

 ```
 This will create a new XML file called `test/test_has_866_converted.xml` and also a log file called `test/test_has_866_converted.log`